Bug #3371

 # cryptsetup luksDump /dev/sdAN | grep whirlpool

-Updated by wael 7 months ago
+Updated by wael over 1 year ago

 Long-term what is the solution though?